kocklucx/GLOSS-VA/README.md

   d) elbo_plots reproduces the "Estimated ELBO versus iteration number" plot as shown in the paper

+  e) sixcities_altprior reproduces the logistic mixed model example with the alternative prior specification discussed in the Supporting Information

 ## Apply GLOSS-VA to your own models
 The file approximation.py contains code to approximate hierarchical models with G-VA, CSG-VA, and GLOSS-VA.
 More comments on the code can be found within this file.
 In particular: